Best Snowboard Brands – The Complete List A-Z

 Libtech is another brand from Mervin Industries.
 Back in the day they were one of the first brands to really get on board with freestyle snowboarding and signed snowboard legends such as Jamie Lynn and more recently Travis Rice.
 They have a larger range of boards than their sister brand Gnu with a full range of board for freestyle and backcountry and for men, women and kids.
 Recently they have started making more sustainable surfboards and skateboards and even got into making skis!

-View Libtech on backcountry.com
+Shop Libtech on evo.com

 Lobster